victoresque/pytorch-template/README.md

 ```

 ## Usage
-This repository itself is an working example project which trains simple model(LeNet) on Fashion-MNIST dataset.
+This template itself is an working example project which trains a simple model(LeNet) on [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
-Try `python train.py` to run code.
+Try `python train.py` to run training.

 ### Hierarchical configurations with Hydra
 This repository is designed to be used with [Hydra](https://hydra.cc/) framework, which has useful key features as following.